sharoncornelius/idpf-specification/idpf_specification.md

 For both queue models the read descriptor holds the buffer pointers, offload parameters and metadata to downstream blocks.
-Specifically, for the “out of order, split queue model” model, the read descriptor also holds the unique packet identifier (sent as is to packet completion) used for SW to associate the submitted packet with the completed packet.
+Specifically, for the “out of order split queue model” model, the read descriptor also holds the unique packet identifier (sent as is to packet completion) used for SW to associate the submitted packet with the completed packet.